-1) Students will develop a regard for human values and the ability to make judgments based on ethical and environmental considerations - Students will develop a regard for human values and the ability to make judgments based on ethical considerations in such areas as bribery, employment practices, human rights, and environmental degradation, to name a few.
+- 1) Students will develop a regard for human values and the ability to make judgments based on ethical and environmental considerations Students will develop a regard for human values and the ability to make judgments based on ethical considerations in such areas as bribery, employment practices, human rights, and environmental degradation, to name a few.
 Ethics and value systems play an important part of international business.
 As managers of firms from different countries make strategic decisions, their perspectives on ethics and values come into play.
 At times, values clash as firms from different cultures interact.
-Students of international business learn about value systems and how they impact decisions and perspectives on "right" versus "wrong".
+Students of international business learn about value systems and how they impact decisions and perspectives on "right" versus "wrong."
 For example, perspectives on human rights considerations, corruption, bribery, and environmental practices, are all grounded in culture and values.
-Students begin to make business decisions based on certain value systems.
-In this class, we test the student's understanding of values and the impact these values have on business considerations.
-We do this through quizzes and exams.

-2) Students will recognize the multicultural aspects and international dimensions of the societies and the world in which we live, and be familiar with knowledge and methods necessary to deal with related problems - Students will demonstrate an understanding of the organization, and the role people play with an organization, using relevant cultural frameworks.
-Culture helps shape values, tastes and preferences.
-Culture also shapes our etiquette, business practices and customs.
-Culture is an important cornerstone to understanding international business practices across the globe.
-In the context of international business, culture impacts business decisions.
-In order to succeed in international business, we must understand culture, people and their perspectives on leadership, strategy, human and natural resources.
-Students of international business learn the dimensions of culture.
-In this course, we assess how well students understand the multicultural aspects of international business.
-We do this by having the student analyze a business strategy, via a research paper, and how this strategy has had an impact on people, the environment and ethical business practices.
+Students begin to make business decisions based on an understanding of value systems.
+In this class, we assess the student's knowledge and understanding of values and the impact values has on international business considerations. - 2) Students will recognize the multicultural aspects and international dimensions of the societies and the world in which we live, and be familiar with knowledge and methods necessary to deal with related problems Students will demonstrate an understanding of culture and the impact culture has on an organization, and on international business.
+For example, leading a multicultural organization of 30,000 employees is no simple task.
+It requires an understanding of culture and the use of different frameworks and models to interpret and understand cultural differences.
+Culture is an important cornerstone to understanding diverse international business practices across the globe.
+Culture can impact and inform business decisions.
+To succeed in international business, we must understand culture in the context of people and their perspectives on leadership, strategy, corporate social responsibility and human resource management.
+In this course, we assess how well students understand the multicultural aspects of international business and whether they have the knowledge, visa vie frameworks, theories, practices and methods to address and solve the challenges that multiculturalism presents to international business.